NeRdTheNed/JarTighten/README.md

     //optimiseDeflateStreamRecompress = true
     // Compare sizes of deflate streams in bits instead of bytes.
 Majorly increases time spent optimising files.
     //compareDeflateStreamBits = true
+    // Mark the output jar file as executable on certain operating systems if not already set.
+Increases file size by 4 bytes.
+    //makeExecutableJar = true

     // Exclude a file from optimisations which might hide them from standard zip libraries
     //excludes = ["some/package/SomeFile.ext"]